 If the text or iMessage on iOS 14 is still not working, then you should go to your device’s Settings > Messages.
 From here, you need to make sure that the iMessage feature is turned on and that you are logged in to an active Apple account.
 If not, you can just tap on the log-in button and enter your Apple ID and password here.

 You can also turn off the iMessage on iOS 14 feature and wait for a while.
 Now, toggle the switch on so that the iMessage feature would reset and start working smoothly.

 Fix 4: Update to a Stable iOS version

-If the stable version of iOS 14 is out, then just go to your phone’s Settings > General > Software Update to view the iOS 14 profile.
-Now, just tap on the “Download and Install” button and wait as your phone would restart with the installed update.
+If the stable version of iOS 14 is out, just go to your phone’s Settings > General > Software Update to view the iOS 14 profile.
+Now, just tap on the “Download and Install” button and wait as your phone restarts with the installed update.